-- 1. Siting of affordable units All affordable units constructed or rehabilitated under this Bylaw shall be situated within the development so as not to be in less desirable locations than market-rate units in the development and shall, on average, be no less accessible to public amenities, such as open space, as the market-rate units. - 2.
-Minimum design and construction standards for affordable units Affordable housing units within market rate developments shall be integrated with the rest of the development and shall be compatible in design, appearance, construction and quality of materials with other units. - 3.
+1. Siting of affordable units - All affordable units constructed or rehabilitated under this Bylaw shall be situated within the development so as not to be in less desirable

+- 2. Minimum design and construction standards for affordable units Affordable housing units within market rate developments shall be integrated with the rest of the development and shall be compatible in design, appearance, construction and quality of materials with other units. - 3.
 Timing of construction or provision of affordable units or lots Where feasible, affordable housing units shall be provided coincident to the development of market-rate units, but in no event shall the development of affordable units be delayed beyond the schedule noted below:

 MARKET-RATE UNIT % AFFORDABLE HOUSING UNIT%

 Up to 30% None required

 30% plus 1 unit At least 10%

 Up to 50% At least 30%

 Up to 75% At least 50%

 75% plus 1 unit At least 70%

 Up to 90% 100%